centroxy/suitecrm-oxd-module/README.md

 8. For Windows environment, run oxd-start.bat.
 9. After the server starts, go to Step 4.

 ## Step 4.
-Download SuiteCRM-gluu-sso module
+Download OpenID Connect Single Sign-On (SSO) Module by Gluu

 (version 2.4.2, 2.4.3 or 2.4.4)